akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 * We'd use meaningful HTTP status codes.
 * We'd dispense with trailers and end-of-body metadata and just rely on headers.
-* We wouldn't need to length-prefix the message in the body, so it could be plain JSON or binary Protocol Buffer.
+* We wouldn't need to length-prefix messages, so the body could be plain JSON or binary Protocol Buffer.
 That lets us use recognizable Content-Types, like `application/json`.
 * We'd use the standard `Accept-Encoding` header, so web applications benefit from compressed responses.